mozilla-platform-ops/ronin_puppet/r10k_modules/archive/README.md

   (default: false)
 * `extract_path`: target folder path to extract archive.
 * `extract_command`: custom extraction command ('tar xvf example.tar.gz'), also
-* `temp_dir`: specify an alternative temporary directory to use for file downloads, if unset the OS default is used support sprintf format ('tar xvf %s') which will be processed with the
+   support sprintf format ('tar xvf %s') which will be processed with the filename: sprintf('tar xvf %s', filename)
-  filename: sprintf('tar xvf %s', filename)
+* `temp_dir`: Specify an alternative temporary directory to use for copying files, if unset then the operating system default will be used.
 * `extract_flags`: custom extraction options, this replaces the default flags.
   A string such as 'xvf' for a tar file would replace the default xf flag.
 A hash is useful when custom flags are needed for different platforms. {'tar'